Cohen-Or/cohen-or.github.io/posts/csm.md

  The ever rising amounts of digital data and the need to effectively search through it have led to significant progress in a family of algorithms in the domain of Information Retrieval that are known as Learning to Rank or **machine-learned ranking (MLR)**.
 These algorithms provide in response to a query a ranking of the results based on some metric of relevance.
 ![Learning to Rank](https://www.elastic.co/guide/en/elasticsearch/reference/current/images/search/learning-to-rank-overview.png)
+Learning to rank in search task.
+Souce: Elastic Search.

 **LambdaMART** is a state-of-the-art MLR model developed by Christopher J.C.
 Burges and his colleagues at Microsoft Research [1].
 Under the hood, the ranking task is transformed into a pairwise classification or regression problem.
 That means you look at pairs of items at a time, come up with the optimal ordering for that pair of items, and then use it to come up with the final ranking for all the results.